 Pregnancy heartburn is terrible at any time of the day but seems to get worse when you lie down.

-TIPS: There are a few things you can try to ease pregnancy heartburn and indigestion including eating smaller meals, eating slowly, sleeping in a more upright position (more pillows), avoiding trigger foods (fatty foods, caffeine, cola drinks, chocolate) and taking antacid medication (talk to your health care provider about which ones are suitable).
-Check out our guide to pregnancy heartburn for more tips from our forum members.
+There are a few things you can try to ease pregnancy heartburn and indigestion including eating smaller meals, eating slowly, sleeping in a more upright position (more pillows), avoiding trigger foods (fatty foods, caffeine, cola drinks, chocolate) and taking antacid medication (talk to your health care provider about which ones are suitable).

 Always needing to pee